• Home

 Did you know that Indiana has BLACK squirrels?
 It is a local thing as most areas only have the large gray and small red ones like we do in Wisconsin.

-We went to the Indiana Children’s Museum, Conner Prairie Living History Museum, picked out a bunch of free goodies at Good’s Chocolate Shop, Zip-lined and toured the Caves at Squire Boone’s Cavern.
+We went to the Indiana Children’s Museum, Conner Prairie Living History Museum, picked out a bunch of free goodies at Good’s Chocolate Shop, Zip-lined, and toured the Caves at Squire Boone’s Cavern.

 I still love children’s museums, they are so much fun!
 You learn a ton, but in a fun way – isn’t that perfect?

 Jeff was SO NICE and knows a ton about bears.
 Who loved cookies, just in case you didn’t know.
 So does my dad – hmmm….he is furry too!
 Coincidence?
-You can see Bob in hte background between us.
+You can see Bob in the background between us.

-After Indiana, I had Camp Hero through Girl Scouts – led by volunteer professional police, fire fighters, and paramedics.
+After Indiana, I had Camp Hero through Girl Scouts – led by volunteer professional police, firefighters, and paramedics.
 I learned a lot bout myself – like the fact that I don’t want to do any of those jobs when I get older, LOL!
 I have an incredible respect for anyone in those fields.

 This is before we paddled back, see my big smile?
 I wasn’t tired then, LOL!

-That pretty much wraps up what I did on my summer vacation: traveled, ate, played, mentored others all while learning new things and having fun!
+That pretty much wraps up what I did on my summer vacation: traveled, ate, played, mentored others, all while learning new things and having fun!
 What did you do?

 Grab My Newsletter